FilippoBotti/Avoiding-Shortcuts-in-Unpaired-Image-to-Image-Translation/README.md

 This repository contains the PyTorch code for our ICIAP 2021 paper [“Avoiding Shortcuts in Unpaired Image-to-Image Translation”](https://link.springer.com/chapter/10.1007/978-3-031-06427-2_39).
 <br>This code is based on the PyTorch implementation of CycleGAN provided by [Jun-Yan Zhu](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).

-By leveraging attention, our architecture (shown in the figure bellow) only maps relevant areas of the image, and by doing so, further enhances the quality of image to image translation.
+<br>Our architecture introduces an additional constraint during the training phase of an unpaired image-to-image
+translation network; this forces the model to have the same attention both when applying the target domains and when reversing the translation.

 Our model architecture is defined as depicted below, please refer to the paper for more details:
 <img src='imgs/image8.png' width="900px"/>